 The Activities and Parks you choose determine the number of Days you need for your Safari: You can also give us the number of days, and we will design a safari suitable for you.
-Additionally, the kind of accommodations you want further determines the cost of the safari.
+Additionally, the kind of accommodation you want further determines the cost of the safari.
 When you contact us, let us know if you like midrange, luxury, or exclusive Hotels and Lodges.

 What Should I wear tracking Gorillas?

 Here is practical advice about what to wear while Gorilla Trekking in Uganda.
-Often Trekkers are not dressed right for the occasion, which can spoil your day, and your focus might not be the Gorillas but personal discomfort and misery.
+Often Trekkers are not dressed right for the occasion, which can spoil your day, and your focus might not be on the Gorillas but on personal discomfort and misery.
 Wearing suitable clothing and footwear is about protection.

 Packing for your Gorilla Safari – including Gorilla Wear and Gear

 - Daypack: Preferably a waterproof daypack, you can use it as a carry-on flying to Uganda.
-Pack all essentials inside of the daypack.
+Pack all essentials inside the daypack.

 - Hiking Boots: Make sure that they have good treads on them.
 You will need ankle support, something boots give you and give you reactions on muddy trails.
-Have a good pair of merino wool socks.
+Have a good pair of Merino wool socks.